CrowdStrike/omigo-data-analytics/README.md

 ```
 ## Notes from the author
 * This library is built for simplicity, functionality and robustness.
 Engineering good practices are followed slowly.
-* Detailed API documentation is in docs directly.
-More examples with real life use cases is in progress.
+* More examples with real life use cases is currently in progress.
 Feel free to reach out for any questions or help.